top of page

 relationship of sensory integration, modulation, and wellness.

 VI.
-Days 1 + 2: Lab following lecture to learn the specific type of touch necessary to yield best results
+Days 1 + 2: Lab following lecture to master the specific type of touch necessary to yield best results

 Gain immediate manual skills to help with: